 Even when bitcoin gets past its scaling problem the governance will not have improved.
 Since bitcoin leaders dropped the ball so badly on scaling, what reason do we have to think they will do a good job with other challenges?

-Crypto overall is a strong buy.
+Crypto overall is a strong buy, I mean that in terms of future increase in value and usefulness.
 I hope bitcoin turns around but based on the evidence, it’s a sell.